JunjieLeiCoe/MSAE-fall2021-CodePrep/README.md

 * On the first 10-20 minutes of Monday's session, Junjie will review students' submission and list common errors and improvement suggestions.

 * On the first 10-20 minutes of Thursday's session, Junjie will review Monday's lecture materials and post the coding assignments accordingly.
+Students are expected to solve the coding assignments during classtime.
+If not, Junjie will show the students how to solve it in the last 10-20 minutes.

 * There will be a Take-Home Challenge each week assigned to students who finished the in-class assignments.